kurmanbekbazarov/web/README.md

 Right below is the helpful tutorial on how to host website through github:
 <br>
 https://www.youtube.com/watch?v=OltY8JIaP-4&t=108s
-# Credit for CodeCoogs Artist for this coco-determined image
+# Credit for CodeCoogs Artist for coco-determined image